moetunes/Nextwm/README.md

   * Changed grid mode: First column and second window can be resized
   * Moved the RC FILE to $HOME/.config/snapwm/rc.conf
   * Windows can be added/removed to/from the master area with keyboard shortcuts
+  * Keyboard shortcuts and apps settings moved to files in ~/.config/snapwm/

 ###Installation